jagrvargen/holbertonschool-low_level_programming/0x1C-binary_trees/README.md

 10. 10-binary_tree_depth.c - Measures the depth of a binary tree from a given node.

 11. 11-binary_tree_size.c - Measures the size of a binary tree.

+12. 12-binary_tree_leaves.c - A function that counts the leaves in a binary tree.